commercialhaskell/stack/doc/configure/yaml/project.md

 !!! info "GHC wired-in packages"

-    Some Haskell packages published on Hackage, for example `base` and `ghc`, are referred to as 'wired-in' to one or more versions of GHC or as 'magic'.
+    Some Haskell packages published on Hackage, for example `base < 4.21.0.0` and `ghc`, are referred to as 'wired-in' to one or more versions of GHC or as 'magic'.
 They can be distinguished from normal packages by the contents of their Cabal files: GHC's `-this-unit-id` option is set as the name of the package without a version.
-For example, the `base.cabal` for `base-4.19.2.0`
+For example, the `base.cabal` for `base-4.20.1.0`
     includes:

     ~~~yaml